 (With a bushel of bones, skulls, shells, and a few nests thrown into the mix.)

 But this is the story of Georgia’s favorite stone, her holy of holies.

-O’Keeffe’s favorite stone was actually a river rock that was most likely born on the banks of the mighty Colorado.
+O’Keeffe’s favorite stone was a river rock, most likely born on the banks of the mighty Colorado.

 (Tumbling in the Colorado River for eons probably granted Georgia’s favorite stone its consummate smoothness.)

 But let’s get on that river with her now.

 The Story of O’Keeffe the Thief and the Black Stone

 So in the early 1960s, Georgia’s pal, wildlife photographer Eliot Porter took groups of his friends on guided rafting trips to sketch or photograph the soon-to-be damned Glen Canyon area of the Colorado River.